JagTheFriend/Backend-Developer-Assignment/README.md

 #### Business Logic

+- It allows user to book multiple retreats
-- Don't allow user to double book a retreat
+- It doesn't allow user to double book the same retreat

 ## Tech Stack